Kajal1985/Data-Sales-Dashboard/README.md

 # Data-Sales-Dashboard(Interactive Dashboard creation using MS Excel)
+Description:
+Developed a single-page Excel dashboard to analyze Amazon’s sales performance.
+The dashboard provides a comprehensive view of key metrics across states, months, quarters, and categories, enabling quick insights for decision-making.

 ## Project Objective
  This dashboard provides a comprehensive overview of Amazon's sales performance across different states, months, quarters, and years.
 It enables quick analysis of key metrics such as profit, sales, and quantity to support data-driven business decisions and performance tracking — all in one place.